ghostintranslation/motherboard6/README.md

 Motherboard6 * motherboard = Motherboard6::getInstance();
 ```

-Then in the `Setup` you have to call Motherboard's `init` with the type of controls you have on the board:
+Then in the `Setup` you have to call the Motherboard's `init` with the type of controls you have on the board:
 ```
 // 0 = empty, 1 = button, 2 = potentiometer, 3 = encoder
 byte controls[6] = {2,2, 2,2, 2,2}; // From left to right and top to bottom
 motherboard->init(controls);
 ```

-Then in the `loop` you have to call Motherboards `update`:
+Then in the `loop` you have to call the Motherboard's `update`:
 ```
 motherboard->update();
 ```